microbemarsh/mlvamaps/README.md

 For assemblies, mlvamaps:

-1. Finds paired-primer products with Amplirust.
+1. Finds paired-primer products with the built-in Sassy-backed, MLVA_finder-compatible engine.
 2. Selects valid products and converts size into repeat count where the panel provides enough metadata.
 3. Optionally adds minimap2 or existing SAM/BAM read support.